rednblkx/HomeKey-ESP32/README.md

 - Lock State can be received and controlled via MQTT through user-defined topics
 - Any NFC Target that's not identified as homekey will skip the flow and at least at the moment it only just publishes the UID, ATQA and SAK to the same MQTT topic as homekey with the property `homekey` set to false
 - It is not made for battery-powered applications (yet)
+- Designed for a board with 4MB Flash size as OTA is enabled and it needs a second partition of the same size

 ## Configuration